denismaciel/decision-making/README.md

-# Notes on Decision Making Under Uncertainty*
+# Notes on Decision Making Under Uncertainty

-*offered by Georg Weizsäcker at the Humboldt University of Berlin on the summer term of 2018.
+Course offered by Georg Weizsäcker at the Humboldt University of Berlin on the summer term of 2018.